DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/use-skoala-01.md

 ## Application deployment

 [Workbench](../../amamba/intro/what.md) is an application management module of DCE 5.0.
 It supports the creation and maintenance of various types of applications, GitOps, and grayscale publishing, and can quickly deploy applications to any cluster.
-App Workbench supports deployment of applications based on Git repository, Jar package, container image and Helm template.
-This practice deployable the sample application based on `Helm Template`.
+App Workbench supports deployment of applications based on Git repository, Jar package, container image and Helm chart.
+This practice deployable the sample application based on `Helm chart`.

 <!--!\[.*?\]\((?:https?:\/\/)?\S+\.(?:png|jpg|jpeg|gif|bmp)\)-->